SalvationDevelopment/Salvation-Development-Charter/roadmap/AlexHoQuan.md

 -  Availability of disabling the Stats shown in the game and or in unranked duels

-- Have an alternative dueling mode such as (FFA) with unlimited ammount of players and or example 1v2 ,4v4, 5v5, 6v6)
+- Have an alternative dueling mode such as (FFA) with unlimited ammount of players but with a pre-defined limitation or example 1v2 ,4v4, 5v5, 6v6)

 -  Availability to have a our own channel room or social tab where people can communicate with each other on a microphone/webcam that can toggled on and off during game or in settings so people can talk instead of typing.